 Add security icons to the form of payment for goods right next to the "Confirm" button.
 As practice shows, many people find such elements of large importance.
 It also increases the credibility of potential customers.

-Before A/B testing, there is still a long process of analyzing and working with your customer, on the basis of which hypotheses are worked out and they grow into successful solutions.
+Before landing page A/B testing, there is still a long process of analyzing and working with your customer, on the basis of which hypotheses are worked out and they grow into successful solutions.

 A/B testing is carried out in order to understand the needs of your users and to make your website more attractive and more convenient for them.
 With the help of testing, you will increase the achievement of target actions, increase conversion and get more profit.